Light Control Feature Set#

 Power-Cycling the Controller#

-After power-cycling the controller, it can take up to five minutes for the controller to become available again.
+To ensure power-cycling, the controller needs to be disconnected from electricity for five minutes.
 This is normal behavior.
 If you're using more than one controller, the other controllers need to be power-cycled as well even if they haven't experienced any faults.

 First Image too Dark#